knowler/web-components-open-styling/README.md

 ## Use Cases

-Generalized:

-- Developers want **to style shadow roots externally**.
+### Developers want to style shadow roots externally

 - This centres the page author.
 - Related: page authors would like to style components with a richer API.

+> A team using a CSS-based design system wants to integrate a third
+> party web component into a page.
+They want to be able to style a
+> complex structure within the shadow root.

-- Developers want **to use external styles in their shadow roots**.
+### Developers want to use external styles in their shadow roots

 - This centres the component author.
 - Phrased another way: component authors would like to allow their element to receive default styles from the document.
 - Related: app developers (authors of the page and components) would like to use a unified styling system like a utility CSS methodology to style elements inside and outside of shadow roots.
-- Developers want **to share styles between their shadow roots**.
-  - This centres component authors.

-More concrete:

 > A team building an application is using web components.
 They want to
 > use a utility CSS library to style both the application and the
 > components.

-> A team using a CSS-based design system wants to integrate a third
-> party web component into a page.
-They want to be able to style a
-> complex structure within the shadow root.
+### Developers want to share styles between their shadow roots

+- This centres component authors.

 ## Why are CSS Parts insufficient for the task?